ignacio1511/Python-Telegram-Bot/README.md

 This Chatbot was made using the following libraries:
 - NLTK 	for language processing
-- Pytorch 	for predictive models
+- Pytorch 	for machine learning
 - Python-telegram-bot 		for Telegram API connection
 - gspread	for Goolge Sheets API connection